enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 These methods will return **an array of objects** decoded from IGDB response JSON when the `$count` parameter is false.
 Otherwise, it will execute a count query against the selected endpoint which will return an object with a `count` property holding the sum of the found items.
 The count queries can be filtered with [where](#where) parameters.

 `IGDBEndpointException` is thrown if a non-successful response code is recieved from the IGDB API.
+To find out how to handle request errors, head to the [Handle Request Errors](#handling-request-errors) section.

 Please refer to the [return values section](#return-values) for more details about the return values of these methods.